idabosioit-prog/stroke-prediction-ml/README.md

 # Stroke Prediction – Machine Learning Project

-This project was developed as part of my MSc coursework in Neuroscience at the University of Padua.
+This project was developed as part of my MSc coursework in Neuroscience and Neuropsychological Rehabilitation at the University of Padua.

 It demonstrates:
 - Data preprocessing